 Find out the valuables that are neither passed by a will nor get affected by the intestate succession laws:

-.
+Your relatives can challenge your will in court.
 They can do so if they feel that they’re being cheated and done injustice by not giving a proper share of your property.
 To nullify a will, they’ve to prove that the will is unauthentic.
 For that, they need to prove -

 When an individual dies, his or her estate goes into the hands of his or her personal representative.
 The deceased’s property gets distributed by the personal representative in correspondence to the law, the will if any, or the laws of intestacy in the absence of a will.